mhed89/adhd-drink-water-reminder/README.md

 | 3.3V     | KY-004 VCC (+)        |
 | GND      | Common Ground (-)     |

-*Tip:* Use a breadboard to share the GND connection between the XIAO, LED, and button.

 ## Setup

 1.  **Install CircuitPython:** Put CircuitPython on your XIAO RP2040 if you haven't already ([Seeed Studio Guide](https://wiki.seeedstudio.com/XIAO-RP2040-with-CircuitPython/)).